 Overall, I would have to pick PCGS as the better grading company.
 The company has slightly more credibility to coin collectors and the prices hold up well for re-selling.

-If your goal is to get a coin slabbed cheaply, there is nothing wrong with picking NGC.
+If your goal is to get a coin slabbed on a tighter budget, there is nothing wrong with picking NGC.
 They are also a great company.

 It is worthwhile to do research on the coin you are grading and the company’s track record with that denomination.